cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/readme.md

 ## Compuware Enterprise Services

 Next to serving as web application server for Compuware's web based tools like [iStrobe](https://compuware.com/strobe-mainframe-performance-monitoring/) or the [ISPW web interface](https://compuware.com/ispw-source-code-management/), Compuware Enterprise Services (CES) provides a set of services that allow interfacing with Compuware tools outside the mainframe.
-In the context of Jenkins and CI/CD these are
+In the context of Jenkins and CI/CD these are: ISPW Webhooks and

 ### ISPW Webhooks